openwallet-foundation/architecture-sig/docs/papers/architecture-whitepaper.md

 There are [several](https://wiki.hyperledger.org/display/ARIES) other Aries-based frameworks that help you build solutions using verifiable credentials.
 This one is written in TypeScript and is specifically well suited for Multi-Platform development as it supports Node.js and React Native.

-**NOTE: This map was created by the architecture SIG community and must be confirmed by the Credo maintainers.**
+**NOTE: This map was created by the architecture SIG and must be confirmed by the Credo maintainers.**

 ![Credo Map](./images/credo-map.png "Credo Map")